ehForwarderBot/ehForwarderBot/docs/slave-channel.md

 (Telegram _Channels_ with Admin access falls under here).
 * __"Group"__ type is for those we send and get message to more than one person.

+!!! note
-> __Note:__ You may not include chats that you can't send a message to, e.g. Telegram Channels with no admin access.
+    You may not include chats that you can't send a message to, e.g. Telegram Channels with no admin access.

 Each `dict` item should have:
 ```python